-Patient Care Assisting
+Patient Care Assistant

 - Must be 16 years of age

-- Completion of high school diploma or GED and submission of official transcript required to apply
+- Completion of high school diploma or GED and submission of official transcripts required to apply

-- Students enrolled in the Patient Care Assistant Technical Certificate of Credit may be required to successfully pass both criminal background checks and drug screening procedures to participate in clinical experiences with patients in licensed facilities.
+*Students enrolled in the Patient Care Assistant Technical Certificate of Credit may be required to successfully pass both criminal background checks and drug screening procedures to participate in clinical experiences with patients in licensed facilities.
 The clinical facilities reserve the right to prohibit clinical experience based on negative background checks.